 Dr. Graham Ellingsen, Bsc., DVM

 Graham grew up in the prairie setting of Saskatoon, Saskatchewan.
 He graduated from the University of Saskatchewan with a Biology degree before completing his Veterinary degree at Saskatoon’s Western College of Veterinary Medicine in 2015.
-His drive to be near hills larger than a few meters led him to the Yukon.
+His motivation to be near hills larger than a few meters led him to the Yukon.
 After visiting for numerous summers, he decided to make the move and call Whitehorse home.
-Graham and his partner, Freija, alongside their new dog, Cohen, enjoy the many outdoor opportunities that are offered in the Yukon.
-During summer weekends, they can be found hiking and camped out on the side of one of the Yukon’s many mountains.
-Graham feels fortunate to have traveled as much as he has including long-stints in Germany, New Zealand, and helping out with a Veterinarians without Borders project in Chile’s Patagonia.
+Graham and his dog, Cohen, enjoy the many outdoor activities and opportunities that are offered in the Yukon.
+During the summer months, they can be found hiking, biking, paddling, and camping.
+Winters are filled with cross-country skiing, boarding at Mt.
+Sima, and getting in to the backcountry with his splitboard.